Illustration showing a skinny guy who gained too much fat while bulking.

 Study graph showing how much muscle and fat guys gain when bulking fast.

-For example, in a study by Ribeiro and colleagues, the group gaining two pounds per week built twice as much muscle as the group gaining one pound.
+In a study by Ribeiro and colleagues, the group gaining two pounds per week built twice as much muscle as the group gaining one pound.
 However, they also gained six times as much fat.
 Which group got better results?
 It all depends on what you want.

 Summary